Janoti/devops-project/README.md

     * Click "Save & Test" to save the new data source.

+## Distributed load testing using Google Kubernetes Engine and LOCUST

 ## Clean up (save money in GCP)

     * In the Cloud Console, go to the Manage resources page.Go to the Manage resources page